carpentries/workbench-docker/lessons/README.md

 You can either run the example commands below:

 - outside the docker container (on your local system) - *recommended*
-- within the docker container via the RStudio Tools -> Terminal -> New Terminal
+- within the docker container via the RStudio Tools -> Terminal -> New Terminal - *not functional yet*

 ## Example